 Rejoin the fracas of Clichy and walk down the avenue towards the metro Brochant.
 Turning right on Rue des Moines, you’ll find great organic market every Saturday from 9am‐2pm at the intersection of Rue Lemercier.

-Across the street Rue Lemercier is the celebrated shop La Dame des Huitres.
-Madame Landeau serves up fresh oysters and shellfish to take away or stay for an afternoon pick‐me‐up.
+Across the street Rue Lemercier is the celebrated shop Atao, La Dame aux Huitres. which serves up fresh oysters and shellfish to take away or stay for an afternoon pick‐me‐up.

 For happy hour, hit up 3 Pièces Cuisine and Café Lacombe.
 Champagne bubbles in a speakeasy vibe?
 Welcome to Flûte Bar.
 Choose from over one hundred varieties of champagne while lounging to music imported direct from New York City.

 Batignolles and the 17th arrondissement’s soothing parks and diversions are the remedy for over‐stimulated Parisian living.
 Think of an afternoon in the Batignolles as a spa day for the soul and stomach.